ddaarrrryyll/ddaarrrryyll/README.md

 What's up 🤓

-On exchange in The University of Edinburgh
+On exchange at The University of Edinburgh

 ---